club-eh/ctf-2023-challenges/blinkenlights-1/README.md

   <summary>Answer summary and flag</summary>

   Steps:

-  This challenge displays a hidden message in morse code.
+  This challenge displays a hidden message in morse code.<br>
-  Both lights on is a "-" and one light on is a ".".
+  Both lights on is a "-" and one light on is a ".".<br>

   I created a solve script for color version this challenge.
 It is located in this folder and called Blinkenlights-1-solve.py